lav3ll/stock-savvy/README.md

 ## Description
 StockSavvy is a web application designed to assit you with essential data about the stock market.
 Stock Savvy provides you with the tootls to track and analyse key stock information.
-* Monitor metrics such as ...
+* Monitor metrics such as [....]
 * Keep up with market trends with the search feature

 ## Usage
+Using the search function, find stocks using the stock symbol, company name or choose a stock from the drop down.
+This will display essential metrics which allows the user to monitor and track the performance of stocks in real-time.
+As well as provide you with current related news.
 [insert screenshot of web app]

 ## Credits
 ### StockSavvy Team